abbrcode/abbreviations-in-code/README.md

 Give good names to variables, functions, classes, files can be difficult.
 Long names are always clear, but need time to read, take up space and are hard to remember.
 Choose a shorter form is better.

-If you are using the abbreviations below your naming will become more coherent, logical and understandable to other (even newbies) programmers.
+If you will use the abbreviations below your naming will become more coherent, logical and understandable to other (even newbies) programmers.

 ## Guide

 Abbreviations are in key value format.
 Multiple choices are sorted from the most used one.
-Dots specify how much recommended is the abbreviation.
+Dots specify how much recommended is it.

 -  🟢 Recommended
 -  🟡 Context sensitive